-I’ve always been wary of putting too much faith in good events because I’m a cautious person by nature, but November was a good month for me.
-For the first time ever I managed to participate in NaNoWriMo (details on the event are here).
+I’ve always been wary of putting too much faith in good events.
+I’m a cautious person by nature, but November was a good month for me.
+For the first time ever, I managed to participate in NaNoWriMo.

-There’s a ton of NaNoWriMo how-to posts out there, and I don’t want to add to the deluge, but if you’re thinking of participating in NaNo and you’re an anxious writer like me, my tips might help.
+There’s a ton of NaNo “how-to” posts out there, and I don’t want to add to the deluge.
+But if you’re thinking of participating in NaNoWriMo and you’re an anxious writer like myself, these personal tips might help.

-1. Plan Your Story In Advance
+1. Plan Your Story in Advance

-2. Do A 2-Month Practice Run
+2. Do a 2-Month Practice Run

-3. Write A Standalone Novel
+3. Write a Standalone Novel

 4. Understand That First Drafts Will Always Suck

 That said, I actually found it easier to break down my word count by scene, so I didn’t lose the flow of my story as I was writing it.
-I didn’t get tripped up by the plot or having to reread my own mess to remember what had happened.
+I didn’t get tripped up by the plot, or by having to reread my own mess to remember what had happened.

-Alongside this, I also created a Google Spreadsheet so I could track how many words I wrote for each chapter, and put a counter at the bottom where it told me how many words I would need to cut if I went over my limit.
-It keeps your story from dragging.
+Alongside this, I also created a Google Sheet so I could track how many words I wrote for each chapter.
+At the bottom of the spreadsheet, I put a counter where it told me how many words I would need to cut if I went over my word limit.

 7. Use NaNoWriMo’s Official Toolkit

-Follow the official NaNoWriMo account on Twitter to keep up-to-date on their latest announcements.
+- Follow the official NaNoWriMo Twitter to keep up-to-date on their latest announcements.

-8. Connect With Other Writers On Twitter
+8. Connect With Other Writers on Twitter

-There’s a whole hive of them there, ranging from folks who are just starting their journey to those who are already published.
-It helps to have friends who are your peers, who can cheer for your book and whom you can commiserate with over the state of your manuscript.
-First drafts are always rough.
+There’s a whole community of them out there, ranging from folks who are just starting their journey to those who are already published.
+It helps to have friends who are your peers, who can cheer for your book, and whom you can commiserate with over the state of your manuscript.

 9. Love What You’re Writing About

-I mean, a big reason why my NaNo book came so fast to me is because I was writing about a topic I love, and I know a ton about it.
+I mean, a big reason why my NaNo book came so quickly to me was because I was writing about a topic I love, and I know a ton about it.
 It’s 100% in my wheelhouse.

 Finishing a book is hard.
 Finishing a book on such a short timeline is worse.
-In order to do so you usually have to sacrifice your free time elsewhere, which in my case was my social life.
-Be prepared to be lonely.
+In order to do so, you usually have to sacrifice your free time elsewhere, which in my case was my social life.